canankarakoc/canankarakoc/content/illustration/skull/index.md

 title: End
 ---

-Almost all world's oceans damaged by human impact.
+Almost all the world's oceans are damaged by human impact.
 Only 13% left untouched.